operasoftware/devopera/blog/_posts/2014-08-08-web-notifications-in-opera-developer-24.md

 		console.log('onclick worked');
 	};

-Similarly, you have the `onerror`, and the `onshow` event handlers.
+Similarly, you have the `onerror` and the `onshow` event handlers.
 The former is called when an error occurs with the notification, and the latter is called whenever the notification has actually been shown to the user.

 ## The Road Ahead